Reports Trends

 Germany

-Alongside the United Kingdom and France, Germany is the third biggest player in Europes’ eCommerce industry.
-According to Ecommerce News, eCommerce worth in Germany keeps growing.
-For example, in 2019 the eCommerce in Germany reached an estimated €69.37 billion.
+ECommerce worth in Germany keeps growing.
+For example, in 2020, the eCommerce in Germany reached an estimated €83.3 billion.
 As we all know, a pandemic took over the world by storm in 2020, so it was realistic to expect further increases.
-That’s exactly what happened – eCommerce in Germany reached a worth €83.3 billion.
-This was a 14.6% increase.
-For those of you who are big fans of numbers, let’s share another interesting fact.
-According to Statista, this increase is higher than the whole GDP of Slovakia!
+That’s exactly what happened – online revenue expected this year is $106.23 billion.
+With an 11.21% CAGR forecast to 2030.

 Germans have, undoubtedly, accepted eCommerce shopping as a new normal practice.
-According to Müller & Müller, 3 out of 4 people in Germany were doing online shopping over the past 2 years.

 So, the shift in customer behavior towards online shopping is very clear.